-We are constantly getting asked what the best products are to deal with scarring, whether it’s after plastic surgery procedures, cesarean scars or any other type of scarring.
+We are constantly getting questions about the best products to deal with scarring, whether it’s after plastic surgery procedures, cesarean scars or any other type of scarring.
 It’s one of the most asked questions on our closed Facebook Groups and here at the Hub.

 STRATADERM SCAR THERAPY GEL